adithyab94/Attiri/README.md

 - Dataset
 - Code to generate the data
 - TODO: Code to fine tune LLaMA 7B and possible the the models including PaLM

-## TODO

-- The code for fine-tuning the model.

 ## Table of Contents